lvalnegri/projects-geography_uk/README.md

  - *inward* code always 3 chars (1st numeric, 2nd and 3rd alpha), right aligned

 #### Credits
-Unit postcodes remain the copyright of *Royal Mail*.
+Unit postcodes (PCU) remain the copyright of *Royal Mail*.
 All other information on the ONSPD is *Crown* copyright.
 The user should be aware of the attribution and sub-licensing requirements associated with the use of the *Code-Point* Open data (from which postcode products are derived) contained in the OS OpenData Licence, namely that the licensee:

 - Must always use the following attribution statements to acknowledge the source of the information: